-Highest Inform Consult Involve Collaborate Empower levels of engagement \checkmark Tick the appropriate box/boxes and specify what it involves by providing a brief triggered Councils rest and strategic as explanation of the tools which will be used to engage (refer Consultation was carried out as per section 41 of the Reserves Act and under section 82 of the Local Government Act 2002. to the project engagement plan if applicable).
-Consultation involved the draft RMP being made available for public sub commentary.
-Public notices were placed in local papers, Council shared through their social media accounts as well as making information on the available at Council offices, libraries, and on the Council Website. ared information Those who submitted during the first round of consultation were contacted directly, as were key stakeholders (mana whenua, Heritage New Zealand Pouhere Taonga, Department of Conservation) and those whose properties directly adjoin the reserve.
+Highest Inform Consult Involve Collaborate Empower levels of engagement $\checkmark$ Tick the appropriate box/boxes and specify what it involves by Development of the draft RMP for Woodlands triggered Councils Significance and Engagement Policy through the community interest and strategic assets thresholds. providing a brief explanation of the tools which will be used to engage (refer Consultation was carried out as per section 41 of the Reserves Act and under section 82 of the Local Government Act 2002. to the project engagement plan if applicable).
+Consultation involved the draft RMP being made available for commentary.
+Public notices were placed in local papers, Cou through their social media accounts as well as making informa available at Council offices, libraries, and on the Council Website ared information Those who submitted during the first round of consultation were contacted directly, as were key stakeholders (mana whenua, Heritage New Zealand Pouhere Taonga, Department of Conservation) and those whose properties directly adjoin the reserve.